nusco/narjillos/backlog.md

 - Make narjillos's eyes flash when being damaged
   Useful to see what's happening when they touch edges.
+  Flash their eyes, or use a "bubble" effect.

 ##Istincts
 >goal: complex interactions